wikiknights/cs-materials/src/intro-to-c/hello-world/hello-world.md

 ## `return 0;`

 At the end of every program, your computer (or more specifically your operating system) needs to know how your program went.
 Did it run successfully?
-Did it fail part of the way through? `main()` can **return** an **int**eger value to indicate how the program ended.
+Did it fail part of the way through? `main()` can **return** an integer value to indicate how the program ended.
 Returning the integer 0 indicates that everything was successful.
 (You will see later how other functions can return other values and datatypes.)

-While the exact effect of these "return codes" are not seen too often by you in modern programs, deep down somewhere, if they finish, they too will return something, in whatever programming language and framework they were written in.
+While the exact effect of these "return codes" are not seen too often by you in modern programs, deep down somewhere, if they finish, they too will return something, no matter what programming language or framework they were written in.

 ## `}`